yuyangdu01/LLM-CL-VQA/README.md

 ## Training
 * We train the model under a continual learning (CL) framework.

 * Step 1: In time slot #1, we train the model with EndoVis17 dataset.
-Since our paper focuses on continual learning, we do need to repeat the conventional training process every time.
-[The model trained in time slot #1](https://drive.google.com/file/d/141XuZD7ZZi_oCl6bq3t04MRsjuyFRYJ2/view?usp=sharing) is given to save your time.

 * Then in time slot #2, we train the model with EndoVis18.
-To save your time, you can first load the model obtained in Step 1 and then start the training.
-[The resulting model in time slot #2](https://drive.google.com/file/d/1WL8EYu0x4ksKleQ9oSE5nqjBsGL4li6u/view?usp=sharing) is also given for your reference.

 * Finally, in time slot #3, we train the model with DAISI-VQA.
-To save your time, you can first load the model obtained in Step 2 and then start the training.

-* For details about the training process in time slot #2, please see the "Calculation" section and the "Training" section in our [code for time slot #2](code/t2.ipynb); For details about the training process in time slot #3, please see the "Calculation" section and the "Training" section in our [code for time slot #3](code/t3.ipynb).

 ## Testing
 * After the training in time slot #1, we test the model on EndoVis17.